l3uddz/traktarr/README.md

 Of course you can combine this with running the other list types as well.

-\*_Please note that every user, from whom you fetch the watchlist from, will need to be authenticated._

 ### Custom Lists

 You can also schedule any number of public or private custom lists.